unDEFER/h6pedit/README.md

-# hexpict
+# h6pedit

-hexpict is tools for converting PNG images to H6P-format of hexagonal graphic and backward.
+h6pedit is tools to edit H6P-files of hexagonal graphic.

 ## Story of the project (@Story)